jimjim698/resident-tracker/README.md

 ## Usage

-To use this app, clone and run 'rake db:migrate' and 'bundle install'.
-Next run 'shotgun and copy and paste the link into your browser.
+To use this app, clone and run 'bundle install' and 'rake db:migrate' .
+Next run 'bundle exec shotgun' and copy and paste the link into your browser.

 ###Contributing